Veronese subalgebras and Veronese morphisms for a class of Yang-Baxter algebras: Veronese maps

 \subsection{The $d$-Veronese solution of YBE associated to a finite solution $(X,r)$}

-We have shown that the braided monoid $(S, r_S)$ associated to $(X,r)$ induces the normalized $d$-Veronese solution $(\cN_{d}, \rho_d)$ of order $N=\binom{n+d-1}{d}$, see Definition \ref{def:normalizedSol}.
-We shall use this construction to introduce the notion of \emph{a $d$-Veronese solution of YBE associated to $(X,r)$}.
+We have shown that the braided monoid $(S, r_S)$ associated to $(X,r)$ induces the normalised $d$-Veronese solution $(\cN_{d}, \rho_d)$ of order $N=\binom{n+d-1}{d}$, see Definition \ref{def:normalizedSol}.
+We shall use this construction to introduce the notion of \emph{a $d$-Veronese solution of YBE associated to $(X,r)$}, denoted by $(Y, r_Y)$.